-Explore more: What is a 0% credit card for?
+Explore: What is a 0% credit card for?

 Keep in mind, you should always make sure you can afford to repay anything you spend on a credit card.

 For example, if your credit card billing cycle is 31 days and you make a purchase on 1 October, you may have until 25 November to pay this money back without being charged interest.

 Always check the billing cycle of your credit card to ensure you don’t miss a repayment as these can vary between lenders.

-There may be the option to make minimum payments, but you should try make the full payment where possible.
-This is because anything left on your credit card after you’ve made a minimum payment may have interest applied.
+There may be the option to make minimum payments, but you should try to pay the full amount where possible.
+This is because anything left on your credit card, after you’ve made a minimum payment, may have interest applied.

 Some transactions carry higher fees, which may apply even within the interest-free period on purchases.
 These can include: